Q: How do I reach Kevin?

 Q: How do I reach Kevin by email?

 Prospective graduate students: If you have questions about the PhD admissions process, please see the CSE website.
+We have a wonderful group of students in the SPQR lab.

 Women and underrepresented minority students are especially encouraged to apply for positions.
 Read my links to resources on women in computing.